Table of contents

 It’s worth understanding why remote work has even become possible.
 It all comes down to one thing: the tools available.

 Not that long ago, if you wanted to see whether your employees were being productive, you’d have to physically walk over to their desks and talk to them.
-Now, thanks to time-tracking apps like Hubstaff, you can monitor their productivity from anywhere in the world (and way more accurately.)
+Now, thanks to time-tracking apps like Hubstaff, you can track their productivity from anywhere in the world (and way more accurately.)

 That’s not all.
 If you wanted to collaborate on a document at the same time as your colleague, you’d need to be sitting next to each other at a computer.
 These days, you can simultaneously edit the file from thousands of miles away (plus, see exactly which changes each person made, and when).